Rain-World-Modding/Rain-World-Modding.github.io/pages/region-development/level-editor/Custom-Palettes,-Tiles-and-Props.md

 - `#repeatL` is a very important property: it dictates how many times the layer is repeated.
 If you have a tile with 3 layers, you’d want 3 numbers, with each number saying how many times the layer is repeated, starting from the first layer.

 An incredibly useful tool when developing custom tile collision is the [Specs Editor](https://drive.google.com/file/d/17hWH494JwnAOrjo3Xyh8J_QZbbuAA3CO/view), a program designed to create tile dimensions and collisions, along with making the process more intuitive and easier.
+However, it doesn't allow to use floor and glass geometries.

 Otherwise, you can write the collisions manually using numbers.
 Here are the numbers associated to the different geometries: